iankelk/iankelk.github.io/blog/2023-12-19-linear/index.md

 > Sharky, dear, having sharp teeth doesn't make you a dino descendant.
 It just makes you good at biting.
 Did you know octopuses have three hearts and blue blood?
 Now that’s evolutionary marvel!

-It's clear that none of these lines have anything to do with what the model previously said would be its fourth and sixth lines of dialogue!
+None of these lines have anything to do with what the model previously predicted would be its fourth or sixth lines of dialogue!
 They're actually much more relevant, and make sense in the context of a conversational debate.
 The difference in the method of generation is that in this last example, we allow GPT-4 to generate the whole exchange.

 ### What's the lesson here?